ftctechnh/ftc_app/README.md

 # Swerve Robotics FTC Library

-Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library The purpose of the Swerve Robotics library is to augment the robot controller library in order to simplify programming for FTC teams.
+Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library.
+The purpose of the Swerve Robotics library is to augment the robot controller library in order to simplify programming for FTC teams.
 The aim is not to change what's there, just to make it better.
 You might also want to check out our related project, the Swerve Robotics Tools